Virtual cycles of gauged Witten equation: Invariance of the Correlation Function

 The proof consists of several steps.
-First we reduce the comparison to the case that $a_j^+ = a_j^- = a_j$.
+First we reduce the comparison to the case that $a_- = a_+ = a$.
 This reduction is obtained in the next subsection.
-Then to compare $(a_j, F_j^+)$ and $(a_j, F_j^-)$, we use a cobordism argument, connecting $F_j^+$ and $F_j^-$ by a smooth path.
+Then to compare $(a, F_-)$ and $(a, F_+)$, we connect $F_-$ and $F_+$ by a smooth path $F_\iota \in {\bf V} \setminus {\bf V}_a^{\rm sing}$ and use a cobordism argument.
 The path may cross the wall where the perturbation is not strongly regular, and we have to prove a wall-crossing formula (Theorem \ref{thm46}).
 Using the wall-crossing formula the invariance of the correlation function is proved.

-\subsection{Independence on $a_j$}
+\subsection{Independence on $a$}